The Electoral Register and Open Register

 If you are already registered, you can opt-out by emailing firstname.lastname@example.org and include your full name and address where registered.

 If you wish to buy a copy of the open register please email email@example.com

 How do I view the Register?

-The Register can be viewed at our offices between 9.30am and 12:15pm, and 1.30pm to 4.00pm Monday to Friday.
+The Register can be viewed at our offices between 8.30am and 5.00pm Monday to Thursday, and Friday between 8.30am and 4.00pm.
 Please call the elections team on 01235 422528 to request to view the Register and make an appointment.
 You will be asked whether you wish to view the open or the full register, and for which electoral area.
 We will then make an appointment for you.